That moment you learn your son or daughter is serious about going to med school: first, great job, Mom or Dad — you’re an inspiration!

 Your MD Advisor* can review strategies that fit within your financial plans and portfolios as well as recommend any suitable financing options such as a student line of credit.

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.

-4 Currently, you can contribute $6,000 per year to your TFSA — and much more if you haven’t contributed in previous years and have available contribution room.
+3 In 2022 you can contribute $6,000 per year to your TFSA — and much more if you haven’t contributed in previous years and have available contribution room.